thinkitdata/pll-design-using-sky130/README.md

 A **_phased-lock loop (PLL)_** is a circuit used to lock an oscillator in phase with an input signal.
 A PLL can act as a demodulator to demodulate a carrier frequency, or it can be used to track a carrier or synchronizing signal whose frequency varies with respect to time.
 [1]

 The **_Phase Frequency Detector_** helps to compare the reference frequency signal(RefCLK) with Output frequency signal(FBCLK) to find out the differnce in the signal.
-If the signal is leading then it is termed output up.
-When the signal is lagging it is termed output down..
+If the signal is leading then we say that it is output up.
+When the signal is lagging we say that it is output down..
 ![PFD](https://github.com/thinkitdata/pll-design-using-sky130/blob/main/images/PFD.PNG)

 # Open Source Tools Used and Setup